Baz125/ChatApp/README.md

 2. Navigate to the project directory in the terminal.
 3. Run `npm install` to install the necessary dependencies.
 4. Create a Firebase project in your Firebase console.
-5. Copy the configuration object and paste it in the `firebaseConfig` object in the code.
+5. Copy the firebaseConfig object from firebase project overview > gear icon > project settings > general tab and paste it in the firebaseConfig object in App.js
 6. Enable Firestore and Storage services in the Firebase console.
-7. Run `npm expo install`
+7. Run `npm expo install`.
-8. Run expo start
+8. Run npx expo start.
+9. App should become available under Development servers on the Expo Go Homepage.

 ## Key Features
 - Users can enter their name and choose a background color for the chat screen before joining the chat.